-Updated Jan.
-4, 2021: While you aren’t required to file your tax returns until April 15, waiting until the last minute to get started can cause major headaches.
+While you aren’t required to file your tax returns until Tax Day (April 18, 2022), waiting until the last minute to get started can cause major headaches.
 You could lose track of important documents or miss out on valuable tax breaks if you’re scrambling to get things done.

 Start gathering your tax documents now so you’re fully prepared to do your tax returns.
-Here’s a checklist to make sure you have everything you need in 2021.
+(By the way, years are confusing when you talk about taxes.
+You'll be filing your 2021 tax return in 2022.)
+Here’s a checklist to make sure you have everything you need for tax season.

 The IRS is most interested in learning your income.
 Most forms of income are subject to tax, though there are a few exceptions (for a full list of taxable and nontaxable forms of income, check out the IRS website).
 You will need documents that state your income, including: